What does the Torah say about Food during the Story of Exodus?

 “God has made you travel in the wilderness these past forty years.
 He subjected you to the hardship of hunger and then gave you Manna to eat, which neither you nor your fathers had ever known, in order to teach you that man does not live on bread alone, but that man may live on anything that the Lord decrees.”
 Deuteronomy 8:2-3, p.
 393 JPS

-Food of Freedom: Eretz Zavat Chalav U’dvash (Land of Milk and Honey) Israel, the Jewish homeland, is named for delicious and sweet food.
+Food of Freedom: Eretz Zavat Chalav U’dvash (Land of Milk and Honey) Israel, the Promised Land, is named for delicious and sweet food.

 (Exodus 3:8, p.
-116 JPS) God will “rescue the Jews from the Egyptians and bring them…to a land flowing with milk and honey.”
+116 JPS) God will “rescue the Hebrews from the Egyptians and bring them…to a land flowing with milk and honey.”

 (Numbers 13:23, p.
 312 JPS) The 12 spies went to the Promised Land and “reached the wadi Eschol, and there they cut down a branch with a single cluster of grapes…and some pomegranates and figs.”